 - Remember to check the condition of food items you store in your mesh bags and containers.
 If something goes bad, you’ll have to endure the smell and deal with the washing and cleaning, which can be a pain.

-Other Tips to Maximise Your RV Space
+Other Tips to Maximise Your Motorhome Space

 Storage ideas for small campers should allow you to save space or gain extra camper storage possibilities.
 But the storage solutions should be incorporated in such a way as to make them practical in your everyday use.
 It’s not incredibly helpful to find a space for your spice rack in the sleeping compartment or to find storage space for your bicycle that takes about as much effort as cycling up a hill just to access it.

 What are some general tips for organising your motorhome storage space?
 Let’s take a look:

 Instead of thinking space-saving, think space-optimising.
 Think about how you use your camper, how you move around in it, which places are readily accessible when you’re standing and which places are more easily accessed when you’re seated.
 This thought process should guide you on which storage ideas are worth implementing and which ones are not so useful in your situation.

 Additionally, your needs should determine what goes into your motorhome and what can be left behind.
 This includes everything from clothes to kitchenware and cooking equipment.

 Take some time to make a complete inventory of the items in your camper – down to how many teaspoons and hand towels you have.
 Make a separate list of things you feel you don’t have space for but that are vital to your trip.
 From this written record and after thinking long and hard about how you use your space, you should be able to identify items you can get rid of or items you could easily do without.